-Why I Don't Always Comment, Even When I Loved Your Hub
+Why I Don't Always Comment, Even When I Loved Your Article

-Very often I read a Hub that I love...Hubs that make me laugh...Hubs that teach me something I never knew, or give me a greater understanding of something I did know...Hubs that teach life skills...Hubs that just make me feel good.
-I get to the comment section, and I know what I want to say...but it's already been said...or...everyone else's comments seem so witty, mine seems mundane...or...everyone is so well-informed on the subject, I feel (don't want to admit this!) inadequate.
+Very often I read articles that I love, articles that make me laugh and articles that teach me something I never knew, or give me a greater understanding of something I did know.
+There are articles that teach life skills.
+Articles that make me feel good.
+I get to the comment section, and I know what I want to say, but it's already been said.
+Or, everyone else's comments seem so witty, mine seems mundane.
+Or, everyone is so well-informed on the subject, I feel (don't want to admit this!) inadequate.

-I know I should leave a comment, but my brain dries up and all I can think of is "Great Hub".
-I have read in many Hubs that this is an extremely empty comment, so I leave no comment.
+I know I should leave a comment, but my brain dries up and all I can think of is "great article".
+I have read in many articles that this is an extremely empty comment, so I end up leaving no comment.
 I know intellectually that this is silly, but I do it anyway.
 I allow myself to become intimidated by the other comments.

-This is why, CC, I read Tolden Goad for so long without comment.
-When I get to the Hubs with many, many comments my imagination freezes, my brain dries up.
+When I get to the Hubs with many, many comments my imagination freezes and my brain dries up.
 All comments fly away from my mind as Dorothy flew from Kansas in the tornado.
 "Work, brain, work," I think to no avail!
-I want to leave a comment, but all my stupid, frozen brain can think is "Great Hub".
+I want to leave a comment, but all my stupid, frozen brain can think is "great article".

-I do not feel inadequate, incompetent or inapt in my life.
+I do not feel inadequate, incompetent or inept in my life.
 I am one of the most competent people I know.
 I have been a single mom for most of my adult life.
 I support two children, a cat and a dog.
 We live in a beautiful home in a good neighborhood.
-I can change a tire, handle a screwdriver and drill...if it need to be put together or taken apart I can handle it.
+I can change a tire, handle a screwdriver and a drill.
+If it needs to be put together or taken apart I can handle it.

 So, my questions to all of you all are these:

 - Is it better to leave a mundane comment, than no comment at all?

 Is it better to leave a mundane comment, than no comment at all?

 Do others have this problem?